ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

       ![Selecting your processor and system](./images/console-profile.png "Selecting your processor and system"){: caption="Figure 7.
 Selecting your processor and system" caption-side="bottom"}

     1. Complete the **Boot volume** and **Attached volumes** fields as instructed by your organization.
 When you select **Boot image**, the IBM Cloud console allows you to select certain stock images and the list of images in your catalog.
-To see your boot images, go to **Boot images** after provisioning the instance.
+To see your boot images, go to **Boot images** after you provision the instance.

       When using an AIX stock image as the boot volume, a console session is required for the initial setting of the root user password.
 Without completing this step, SSH login appears as being _disabled_.
 For more information, see [How to create a new AIX VM with SSH keys for root login](/docs/infrastructure/power-iaas?topic=power-iaas-create-vm).
       {: important}

       ![Defining your volumes](./images/console-volume-network.png "Defining your volumes"){: caption="Figure 8.
 Defining your volumes" caption-side="bottom"}

-    1. Finally, define your **Network interfaces** by adding a public network, private network(s), or both.
+    1. Finally, define your **Network interfaces** by adding a public network, private networks, or both.
 When adding an existing private network, you can choose a specific IP address or have one auto-assigned.

     For an AIX VM, network interface controllers (NICs) are assigned based on the order in which you specify them during creation.
 To display information about all of the network interfaces after provisioning, open the AIX console and type `ifconfig -a`.
     {: important}